|

 ARTICLE III - MEMBERSHIP

 A. Full membership in the Association shall be open to the music schools or departments of those colleges and universities in Texas holding membership in the Southern Association of Colleges and Schools, or the Association of Texas Colleges and Universities.
-Election to membership shall occur at the regular Association meetings on recommendation of the Commission on Academic Standards, acting in accordance with the rules and regulations of the Association and the classification of membership as specified in the Bylaws.
-Voting shall be by unit, one vote for each member institution.
-A vote shall be cast by the chief music executive or his representative.
-Any teacher in the music department of an institution which is a member of the Association shall have the privilege of attending meetings.
-At the discretion of the Executive Board, representatives of non-member institutions and guests may be invited to attend.
+The TAMS Executive Board shall consider and vote on each institutional application for membership acting in accordance with the rules and regulations of the Association and the classification of membership as specified in the Bylaws.

-C. A complimentary Sustaining Membership shall be open to Texas people who are no longer the head of a music unit, returned to full or part-time teaching, promoted to another administrative position or retired.
-Sustaining members shall have all privileges of membership in the Texas Association of Music Schools.
-ARTICLE IV - OFFICERS, COMMISSIONS, AND COMMITTEES
+B. Individual Sustaining Membership shall be open to those who are no longer the head of a music unit, returned to full or part-time teaching, promoted to another administrative position or retired.
+Sustaining members shall have all non-voting privileges and obligations of membership in the Texas Association of Music Schools.

 ARTICLE V - MEETINGS AND QUORUM

 The Association shall hold an annual meeting at a time and place to be set by the Executive Board.
 The Executive Board shall be further authorized to call other meetings of the Association when it considers such meetings necessary.
 A representation of one third of the institutions belonging to the Association shall constitute a quorum.
-ARTICLE VI - FISCAL YEAR

 The fiscal year for the Texas Association of Music Schools shall be September 1 to August 31.